Wiki · Concept · Last reviewed July 1, 2026

 An AsyncAPI document is a JSON object that can also be represented as YAML.
 Its root asyncapi field declares the specification version.
 The document typically includes metadata in info, connection details in servers, message paths in channels, callable or observable behavior in operations, and reusable definitions in components.
 The specification says the document should describe the operations an application performs.

 In version 3.x, channels and operations are separate.
 A Channel Object describes the message-addressing layer, including channel addresses, messages, servers, parameters, and protocol-specific bindings.
 An Operation Object describes what an application can do, including whether it will send or receive messages and which channel it uses.
-Message Objects then describe payloads, headers, correlation identifiers, examples, and traits.
+Message Objects describe payloads, headers, correlation identifiers, examples, and traits.

 The specification does not assume a single topology.
 A server may be a broker or another system capable of sending or receiving data.
 Bindings add protocol-specific information when a generic description is not enough.
 That makes AsyncAPI useful for governance across mixed event infrastructure, but it also means readers must understand the deployment context around the document.